+Infertility affects approximately 1 in 6 people globally (WHO, 2025).
 Infertility is defined as the inability to become pregnant after 12 or more months of regular, unprotected sex.
 It is a condition that can affect both men and women, and can be classified as either primary or secondary.

 Understanding whether infertility is primary or secondary is crucial since it might influence the course of treatment and the diagnostic procedure.
 Because secondary infertility sometimes entails confusion and dissatisfaction based on the expectation of prior conception success, the emotional response to primary infertility might differ greatly from that to secondary infertility.